esFerDev/shop/docs/documentation/heavyRP-Chat.md

 `Config.ToggleVisibilityWritingSymbolCommand` Only if `Config.ShowWritingSymbol` is true.
 Toggle the visibility of the typing indicator.

+`Config.ToggleVisibilityAllChatCommand` Command of toggling the visibility of whole chat (writing symbol included).

+`Config.ClearChatCommand` Command to clear the chat.

 `Config.ZTextOffsetWritingSymbol` The height were the typing indicator will be at.

 `Config.CommandChatFontSize` The name of the command to change the size of the font.